American Dream (shopping mall): Reopening (2020–present)

 On October 1, 2020, American Dream officially reopened.
 That same day, NJ.com reported that Coca-Cola Eats, a Coca-Cola themed food court, would open later in the month, and that Munchies, a gourmet food court, would open by the end of the year.
-It was also announced that the luxury stores, anchored by Saks 5th Avenue, would open in March 2021, with hotels to be added in the near future.
+It was also announced that the luxury stores, anchored by Saks Fifth Avenue, would open in March 2021, with hotels to be added in the near future.
+Sea Life Aquarium and Legoland Discovery Center opened at the mall on May 29.

-On March 10, 2021, NJ.com reported that Sea Life Aquarium and Legoland Discovery Center would open at the mall on May 4.
-However, on April 21, 2021, American Dream announced that they were postponing the opening date of the Sea Life Aquarium and Legoland Discovery Center, which eventually opened officially on May 29.

-On July 8, 2021, American Dream announced that The Avenue, the luxury wing of the complex consisting of over 20 retailers and upscale eateries and named for its anchor store, Saks 5th Avenue, would open on September 17, 2021, as would the mall's Ferris Wheel.
+On July 8, 2021, American Dream announced that The Avenue, the luxury wing of the complex consisting of over 20 retailers and upscale eateries and named for its anchor store, Saks Fifth Avenue, would open on September 17, 2021, as would the mall's Ferris Wheel.
 That August, the Oreo Café opened on the third floor of the mall's candy and novelty store IT'SUGAR.
 The eatery, which sells Oreo-themed desserts and beverages, was the first of its kind.

 On September 14, 2021, Hasbro announced that the company would open a branded game room at American Dream called The Game Room powered by Hasbro.
 The venue, which is the first of its kind, would include an arcade platform with video games and interactive amusements like Skee Golf.
-It was scheduled to open near the SeaLife Aquarium in 2022.
+It was scheduled to open near the Sea Life Aquarium in 2022.
 In the early hours of September 25, 2021, the ski slope caught fire, but no injuries were reported.
 In the weeks after the fire, the mall's management announced that repairs would take months to be completed.

 In December 2021, NJ.com reported that Toys R Us would open a 20,000 square foot, two-story global flagship store at American Dream.
 In light of the pandemic-related closings of its stores at Garden State Plaza in Paramus, New Jersey and The Galleria mall in Houston, Texas, this would be the company's only brick and mortar store until that company's July 2022 comeback, and would open in the middle of the month, in time for holiday shopping.